 For Bernier and his supporters, like me, it was devastating to see the frontrunner lose by a hair after 13 rounds of voting.
 But it’s done, and almost 80 percent of Conservative voters didn’t get the candidate we wanted.
 That’s how it goes, and that was yesterday.
 It was good to see so many strong candidates, and I hope Scheer keeps them close.

 Are Conservatives necessarily the party of gun owners?

-No. Some Conservative governments, like that of Kim Campbell in the early 1990s (see here and here), are outright hostile to us.
+No. Some Conservative governments, like that of Brian Mulroney and his Minister of Justice Kim Campbell in the early 1990s (see here and here), are outright hostile to us.
 And while Stephen Harper scrapped the so-called Long-Gun Registry, eliminating a useless and wasteful gun policy, something no other major democracy has achieved, he broke his pledge to repeal the Firearms Act.

 I support the Conservatives because they’re the best (or the least-bad) party for me (on guns and other issues) among the options, with the highest chance of victory.
 I ran as a candidate for the Progressive Conservatives in Ontario a few years ago, and have volunteered on several campaigns.
 But I can live with non-Conservatives.
 (I share a bed with one, and keep hoping she’ll see the light one day.)